Cpl Derrick Sharpe

 A self-described protector and fighter, Derrick Sharpe joined the military seeking a better life and wanting to defend the country he loves.
 He enlisted in the Marines right out of high school and went on his first tour to Iraq in 2006 as an Infantryman with the 2nd Battalion, 3rd Marines.

-The freedom and independence he will regain in the HFOT home will fuel Derrick’s ambition to finish his bachelor’s degree in cyber security, and fulfill his dream of opening his own business someday.
-He is currently working as an advanced cyber risk researcher now.
+Having finished his bachelor’s degree in cyber security, the freedom and independence he will regain in the HFOT home will fuel Derrick’s ambition to fulfill his dream of opening his own business someday.
+He is currently working as an advanced cyber risk researcher.
+He also does motivational speaking and teaching at a local homeless shelter.
 “I want to show and prove to others it is possible to be a productive, valued member of society after injury – all we need is a little help from the people we served and protected,” Derrick says.

 Originally from Pennsylvania, Derrick is choosing to build his home in North Carolina because he has built a support network there and, most importantly, it is where he met Cara, the love of his life.

 Derrick is incredibly grateful to be receiving an HFOT home and considers HFOT’s donors and supporters his guardian angels.
 “Your love and support for Veterans like me give me hope.
 If I can help just one person in the same way, life and all its trials will be worth it,” he says.